This page will help you understand New Mexico alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 A fourth offense carries a lifetime license suspension.
-Imprisonment is six to 18 months and the maximum fine is $5,000.
-The BAC test fee and cost of screening and treatment are the same.
+Jail is six to 18 months and the maximum fine is $5,000.
+Also, the BAC test fee and cost of screening and treatment are the same.

 Aggravated DWI Offenses

-Aggravated DWI offenses are from a DWI of 0.16, a DWI causing injury or death.
-It also results when drivers use their right not to submit to a chemical BAC test (estimator).
+Aggravated DWI offenses are from a DWI of 0.16 or over.
+Or from any DWI causing injury or death.
+It also results when drivers use their Constitutional right not to submit to a chemical BAC test (estimator).

-A first offense of aggravated DWI results in an additional mandatory imprisonment of 48 hours.
-If a second offense occurs, the additional imprisonment is 96 hours.
-And if a third occurs, it’s 60 hours of additional imprisonment.
+A first offense of aggravated DWI results in an additional required jail of 48 hours.
+If a second offense occurs, the additional jail is 96 hours.
+And if a third occurs, it’s 60 hours of additional jail.

 D. Boating and Alcohol

-Intoxication is having a blood alcohol concentration (BAC) of 0.08% or higher.
+Intoxication is having a BAC of 0.08% or higher.

 Aggravated BWI exists when an operator has a BAC of 0.16% or higher.
-Or when another person has bodily injury as a result of BWI.
+Or when another person has bodily injury or worse as a result of BWI.

 A first conviction of BWI leads to jail for up to 90 days.
 Also a fine up to $500, or both.
-Additionally, offenders must complete a boating safety course.
+Also offenders must complete a boating safety course.